 includes a lot of psychotherapy.

-In my dumpy building with our cheap Ikea furniture and mass produced posters on the walls, I don’t see “concierge” medicine as a mechanism for coddling rich people, as some of our critics might claim.
+In my dumpy building with our cheap Ikea furniture and mass produced posters on the walls, I don’t see “concierge” medicine as a mechanism for coddling rich people as some of our critics might claim.
 Instead, I see it as a way to provide nearly ideal primary care in the way it should be practiced.
-In the dreamlike fantasy world, I am fortunate to inhabit, primary care physicians have the time, skill, and motivation to treat mental health problems as well as they look after high blood pressure and diabetes.
+In the dreamlike fantasy world I am fortunate to inhabit, primary care physicians have the time, skill, and motivation to treat mental health problems, as well as look after high blood pressure and diabetes.